AnachronicNomad/python_toy_example/discussion_points.md

 The reasons for this are:
-* while thread safe, operations on communicators can become blocking for all processess associated with that communicator, and this is mitigated by using Groups.
-None of the collective operations are interupt-safe, at least in the MPICH implementation.
+* while thread safe, operations on communicators can become blocking for all processes associated with that communicator, and this is mitigated by using Groups.
+None of the collective operations are interrupt-safe, at least in the MPICH implementation.
 * MPICH implementation says MPI_Comm_split does an ALL_GATHER on the entire parent communicator to find which process IDs have the specified color.
 * ALL_GATHER has an implicit MPI_Barrier and synchronization prior to and